airpair/unit-testing-angularjs-applications/post.md

 Unit testing, as the name implies, is about testing individual units of code.

-This post tries to show some patterns and guidelines to help us with unit testing Angular applications after setting some basic configuration.
+This post tries to show some patterns and guidelines to help us with unit testing Angular applications after setting some minimum configuration.

 ## Configuration